playfulprogramming/playfulprogramming/content/LayZee/posts/presenters-with-angular-2l7l/index.md

 }
 ```

-<figcaption>Listing 9A.
-Heroes: Presentational component with its data binding API connected to its presenter.</figcaption>
+> Listing 9A.
+Heroes: Presentational component with its data binding API connected to its presenter.

 In Listing 9A, we subscribe to the presenters `add$` observable and forwards the emitted value to the heroes component's `add` output property.